Father Michael Williams - Parish Priest

 Father Michael loves Australian culture though laments that religious practice and moral values are not somewhat stronger.
 He admits to having a low threshold of tolerance for irreverence and casual conversations during the church's sacred ceremonies.
 In terms of personal health he has a keen interest in personal fitness though far less a dedicated commitment.

-As a priest of over 28 years, he looks back upon a three-month Vatican II sabbatical programme in 2002 in the beautiful grounds of the Archdiocesan Seminary of San Francisco as a standout experience - a real highlight.
+As a priest of 30 years, he looks back upon a three-month Vatican II sabbatical programme in 2002 in the beautiful grounds of the Archdiocesan Seminary of San Francisco as a standout experience - a real highlight.

 Father John Whitty - Pastor Emeritus